Recommended Agent: Self-Managed

 Please contact your Account Manager for additional contract and pricing details.

-The Windows Server Inspector supports Auto-Discovery and remote inspection.
+The Windows Server Inspector supports Auto-Discovery.

 Windows Server Inspector vs. Active Directory Inspector